“Why It Matters”

 These two pieces, at least as presented here (they may have had an expanded presence in Vail), emphasize one of the qualities that I appreciated about this program: although Lovette is making statements, she’s doing it in a way that is comfortable for an audience to watch rather than didactic.
 There’s a place for creating intellectual and emotional challenges for an audience, and dance can be at the forefront of such visual explorations, but here it was unnecessary – at least in theatrical terms, these battles have already been won.

-In that respect, Lovette’s Not My Fate, an excerpt from which concluded this program, was stronger in its emphasis when performed in its entirety.
+In that respect, Lovette’s Not Our Fate, an excerpt from which concluded this program, was stronger in its emphasis when performed in its entirety.
 But the excerpt presented in this program, while maintaining “different” connections among its dancers (Woodward, Bolden, Habony, Young, Chamblee, Frenette, and NYCB’s Victor Abreu and ABT’s ever-radiant Zimmi Coker (few dancers can light up a stage just by being on it – she’s one of them) presented it so matter-of-factly that it was almost imperceptible.
 As I recall this is a rousing conclusion to the full piece; here it was a rousing conclusion to a rousing evening.

 The remainder of the program featured solo performances by two ABT Principal Dancers: Herman Cornejo and Hee Seo.
 Cornejo opened the second half of the program with a piece he choreographed, titled Manifest (to music by the JP Jofre Hard Tango Chamber Band (the specific composition or one from which parts were excerpted was not indicated), and Seo danced Michel Fokine’s classic Dying Swan.
 To me, both pieces stuck out like sore thumbs in the overall program, but there’s no denying that they rounded out the program and that many in the audience appreciated the bravura display (by Cornejo) and the technical perfection (by Seo).
 I have additional observations about both these solo performances, but this isn’t the proper context for that.